wojciechantos/library-store/README.md

 ### Books storage

 > [!IMPORTANT]
-> For now the books aren't stored permanently.
-The feature will be introduced in the future version.
+> As a temporary solution the books are stored in the browser's local storage.
+The database will be implemented in the future version as well as authorization.